 That same night, I climb aboard a van providing free HIV tests, condoms as well as lubricant or syringes for sex workers who need them.
 They pick me up at the end of a tube line and we drive past huge discount shops, typical of the city’s periphery, then a small wood.
 It’s cold tonight (minus 12), and the sex workers are waiting by a highway joining Kyiv and another city.
 All the women I meet there are over 30 and come from the provinces.
 Most are single mothers who have to support their children alone.

+On the outskirts of Kyiv.
+Image courtesy of the author.
 On a cold night like this, they tell me, there aren't many clients.
 Whenever they set off in a client's car they either conduct business in the car or are driven to a sauna nearby.
 The social worker has some of them take a quick HIV test, and repeats essential information about HIV transmission.

 I meet Masha (the name she uses for work), 35, who learnt French while working as a dancer in Switzerland for two years — she’s happy to practice it while walking in the snow towards a nearby petrol station.
 “Today I saw in the news that Ukraine's received a loan from the IMF,” she remarks.
 “Where does that money go?
 I'd be curious to know.
 Are they ripping us off?”